XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Added API docs section, which includes descriptions of all interfaces.

-* Added content to the ``CONTRIBUTING.md`` file on including notes here for added updates, features and fixes.
+* Added content to the ``CONTRIBUTING.md`` file on:

+  * including notes here for added updates, features and fixes

+  * Jupyter notebook CI workflow inclusion

 * Add implementations section.